 Michelle felt that she, “could not, and would not ever want to have the land around Black Lake developed.”
 So when the parcel went up for sale nearly twenty years ago, she jumped at the chance to purchase Black Lake and the surrounding meadows.

-Concerned about the landscape’s long-term future, in 2014 Michelle Browner approached Eastern Sierra Land Trust to consider options that would conserve Black Lake long beyond her lifetime.
+Concerned about the valley’s long-term future, in 2014 Michelle Browner approached Eastern Sierra Land Trust to consider options that would conserve Black Lake long beyond her lifetime.
 “I decided that I wanted to make an outright land donation to the Land Trust, to ensure that the property would remain protected forever,” Michelle explained.

 Thanks to Michelle Browner, the future of this unique place is now secure.
 ESLT’s Black Lake Preserve – along with its important wildlife habitat, geologic history, and other conservation values – will remain wild and open for generations to come.

-A Wilderness Protected
+A Precious Place Protected

 The remote Black Lake Preserve has a rich geologic, agricultural, and ecological history.
 Though the area sees few human visitors, it attracts wildlife from miles around.